 Over the years Facebook has drawn widespread, scathing criticism for its bad practice over data safety.
 One of the many scandals that made people hate Facebook so much is its involvement in the 2016 United States presidential elections.
 In which, a British voter-profiling company, Cambridge Analytica, harvested the personal data of millions of Facebook user profiles without their consent and used it for political advertising purposes.
 As a result, the hashtag #DeleteFacebook was trending on Twitter, especially in the U.S., where users were deleting their Facebook accounts en masse.

 Zuckerberg knew he has lost trust with consumers, therefore nobody would welcome the idea of his company to create a digital currency.
 That’s why the Libra Association was born, a not for profit membership organization based in Geneva, Switzerland, which will control the Libra network.
 So, Facebook will be just a member and has the same role and get a single vote as any founding member of the Libra Association.
 Okay, it should be fine if Facebook will not control the Libra Association alone.
 Not so fast.
 They know what they’re doing, that’s where Calibra, a subsidiary Facebook company comes into play.

 For people to use Libra, they’ll need businesses that accept the currency and digital wallets to store it.
-The Libra Association founding members primarily composed of big names will influence more companies from different industry to join the Association.
+The Libra Association’s founding members primarily composed of big names will influence more companies from different industries to join the Association.
 In terms of digital wallet, Facebook is the ultimate winner here.
-The social media giant with its subsidiary companies such as Messenger, WhatsApp, Instagram, amass a whooping 2.7 billion monthly users.
+The social media giant with its subsidiary companies such as Messenger, WhatsApp, Instagram, amass a whopping 2.7 billion monthly users.